Skip to main content

 Certificate statuses

-in progressThe certificate is being verified (up to five minutes).
-Upon successful verification, the status will change to active, or to error in case of an error
+in progressThe certificate is undergoing verification (up to five minutes).
+If successful, the status will change to active, or to error in case of an error

-errorCertificate verification failed; hover over the status to see the reason.
+errorCertificate verification failed.
+To view the reason, hover over the status.
 Fix the error, delete the certificate, and add it again.

 activeCertificate is active